-We know that our visitors want to learn interesting facts about the buildings and their histories.
-New this year, we’ve introduced brief information panels into many of the buildings along with a short history of the building or the people who lived in it.
+We know that our visitors want to learn interesting facts about the buildings and their histories, so we’ve introduced brief information panels into many of the buildings, along with a short history of the building or the people who lived in it.

 A costumed educator will engage you and your children in hands-free activities throughout your visit.

 For everyone’s safety, we have removed all the hands-on activities from our buildings and outside areas.
 We miss walking on stilts, dressing up, and playing other games too — hopefully, they will return soon.

 Please avoid touching or sitting on the furniture in the heritage buildings.
 These artifacts are very old and are difficult to sanitize.

 Have you made changes to the Village?
 Will it look different?

 We have made a few changes to ensure that everyone can enjoy the Village experience safely: